zilinsky-o/NutriTracker/readme.md

 6. View your 14-day history by clicking the "Show History" button
 7. Edit past days by clicking the pencil icon next to each day in history view
 8. Use the slider to reset today's tracking if needed
+9. Toggle dark mode using the switch below the reset slider

+## Dark Mode

+NutriTrack includes a dark mode feature for comfortable usage in low-light conditions:

+- The app automatically detects your system preference on first load
+- You can manually toggle between light and dark modes using the switch below the reset slider
+- Your preference is saved between sessions
+- Dark mode applies to all screens (tracking, history, editing)

 ## Day Types Explained